Negotiation Skills online course

 Prerequisites

-• An undergraduate university degree OR three years of work experience.
+• An undergraduate university degree, OR 3 years of work experience, and appropriate professional qualifications in diplomacy or international relations

-• Sufficient English language skills to undertake postgraduate level studies.
+• Sufficient English language proficiency to undertake postgraduate-level studies

 Fees and scholarships